cantryDev/FixCSGOInventory/Readme.md

 # FixCSGOInventory

-This chrome extension loads the csgo inventories over a more stable endpoint to avoid loading errors.
+This web extension loads the csgo inventories over a more stable endpoint to avoid loading errors.

 ## Showcase